Google expanding again in Seattle, with new tower next to Amazon

 - Housing construction in local suburbs is at historic lows, while Seattle is setting records | Mike Rosenberg VIEW

-Already, Vulcan is building a four-building, 621,000-square-foot Google campus on the opposite side of Mercer Street.
-That project, on a former parking lot, also includes apartments and shops and was announced in 2016.
+Already, Vulcan is building a four-building, 607,000-square-foot Google campus on the opposite side of Mercer Street.
+That project, on a former parking lot, also includes 151 apartments and shops, with buildings at six stories apiece.
+It was announced in 2016 and is st to be completed in early 2019.

 But apparently that was not enough space for Google, which has been hungry for tech talent in the Seattle area, an expensive market but one that’s still far cheaper for employees than its Mountain View headquarters in Silicon Valley.
 Google is also planning a big new office project in San Jose that will have enough room for 15,000 to 20,000 workers.

 With the four office buildings already under construction in South Lake Union, Google was set to become one of the top five users of Class A office space in the city.
-The fifth building will only add to that total.
+The fifth building will only add to that total, giving Google nearly 1 million square feet total in South Lake Union.

 Vulcan, which owns the property it plans to develop for the latest Google building, expects to begin construction on the fifth tower toward the end of 2019, and anticipates the project will be done in July 2021.
 It will also include ground-floor shops and four levels of underground parking for 343 vehicles.

 Currently Google has at least 2,000 employees in the Seattle area, spread across locations in Fremont and Kirkland.
-Several thousand additional employees will be able to fit into the new South Lake Union campus, once completed.
+The South Lake Union campus, with the latest building, will have room for about 4,800 to 6,300 employees.

+The tenants on the site where the buildings will be demolished have been notified but there are no plans yet for potential relocations.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.